mahannae/mahannaeFinal/README.md

  ![Basejoinhexgrid](/Graphics/basejoinedhexgrid.PNG)

  Next you need to edit the symbology of the joined layer.
+You can change the color scheme ase neccessary along with the background.
+Using the Natural Breaks helps to better visualize the data accurately.
+Turn the opcaity down to around 70 to still be able to see your county boundaries.

  ![Mapeditedsymbology](/Graphics/Mapeditedsymbology.PNG)

  *Symbology Settings*

+Once all edits are finalized you should see a projection similar to the one below.

  ![Final Map Projection](/Graphics/finalprojection.PNG)
 *Final Map Projection*
 </p>

 ### Map summary
 <p>Overall this map visualizes the density of EV's in the State of Washington well through the Hexgrid.
 This state hosts approximately 150,000 EV's.
-This map shows several pockets of concentration of these EV's across the state.  </p>
-Across the README.md file, please answer the who, what, when, where, why, and how of the map making process
+This map shows several pockets of concentration of these EV's across the state.
+I believe that this map turned out very well for visualizing the density of EV's across the state.
+While creating this map I also made a density by county map and it was suprising how much that larger area really changes the focus of the viewer where the high numbers of EV's actually are.
+While there are areas in a county that have a high density there are areas with a very low density or no EV's at all.
+This is why I believe that a hexgrid makes this visualization better for correct interpretation.  </p>

 <p></p>

-## Final Project Link
+### Final Project Link

 Please view the [final map online](https://mahannae.github.io/mahannaeFinal/)